CodeCatz/kibble/jQuery/2013-08-28-jquery-form-validation/readme.md

 Form validation is a process of validating user's input.
 People often do mistakes and the goal of form validation is to ensure that all inputs are valid (e.g. email addresses and URLs don't contain any invalid characters, dates are properly formatted) and that required inputs are not empty.

-There are two basic validation methods: server-side and slient-side.
+There are two basic validation methods: server-side and client-side.

 ### Client-side validation